phucthuun/ST_EEG/README.md

-# ST_EEG
-Measuring Brain Activity During Self-Touch Actions
+# ST_EEG: Measuring Brain Activity During Self-Touch Actions

 This repository contains the full data and scripts to reproduce all analyses and figures